AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/010.how-vpn-works/docs.en.md

 ## VPN structure

 When you connect to a network, your computer or mobile device is assigned a unique ID number, or IP address.
 It usually consists of numbers from 0 to 255, separated by dots or colons.
 Knowing this sequence, one can determine the geolocation of the device, and therefore the location.
-The IP address is usually set by your Internet Service Provider, and it will be visible all the way to the desired resource.
+The IP address is usually set by your ISP, and it will be visible all the way to the desired resource.
 For this reason, the web server of the site you are visiting can register your IP address and record what you have requested on it.
 This record can then be used primarily for data collection and traffic analysis.

-A VPN creates a tunnel between your device and the VPN server, in which your data is encrypted and then gets into the open Internet in a secure form.
+A VPN creates a tunnel between your device and the VPN server.
+Your data goes through this tunnel, gets encrypted and then enters the open Internet in a secure form.
 Therefore, it will seem to the web server that your device has no longer your real IP address, but the IP address of the endpoint of the tunnel, that is, the VPN server.
 Thus, the site that you get to after passing through the VPN tunnel will consider the geolocation of the VPN server you selected as your real location.
 And the encrypted data will not fall into the hands of advertisers, hackers and security services.

 <img src="https://cdn.adguard.com/public/Adguard/Website/Images/seo/en/how_vpn_3.jpg" style="max-width: 350px; ">